Explosions rock Kyiv again as Russians rain fire on Ukraine - NewsBreak

 Explosions rock Kyiv again as Russians rain fire on Ukraine

-KYIV, Ukraine — (AP) — Russia pounded targets from practically one end of Ukraine to the other Thursday, including Kyiv, bombarding the city while the head of the United Nations was visiting in the boldest attack on the capital since Moscow's forces retreated weeks ago.
+KYIV, Ukraine (AP) — Russia pounded a wide area of Ukraine on Thursday, including Kyiv, bombarding the city while the head of the United Nations was visiting in the boldest attack on the capital since Moscow’s forces retreated weeks ago.

-Nearly a dozen people were wounded in the attack on Kyiv, including one who lost a leg and others who were trapped in the rubble when two buildings were hit, rescue officials said.
+At least one person was killed and several were injured in the attack on Kyiv, including some who were trapped in the rubble when two buildings were hit, rescue officials said.

 The bombardment came barely an hour after Ukrainian President Volodymyr Zelenskyy held a news conference with U.N.
 Secretary-General António Guterres, who said Ukraine has become “an epicenter of unbearable heartache and pain.”
 A spokesperson said Guterres and his team were safe.

-Meanwhile, explosions were reported across the country, in Polonne in the west, Chernihiv near the border with Belarus, and Fastiv, a large railway hub southwest of the capital.
-The mayor of Odesa, in southern Ukraine, said rockets were intercepted by air defenses.
+Meanwhile, explosions were reported across the country, in Polinne in the west, Chernihiv near the border with Belarus, and in Fastiv, a large railway hub southwest of the capital.
+The mayor of Odesa in southern Ukraine said rockets were intercepted by air defenses.

 In the ruined southern port city of Mariupol, Ukrainian fighters holed up in the steel plant that represents the last pocket of resistance said concentrated bombing overnight killed and wounded more people.
-And authorities warned that a lack of safe drinking water inside the city could lead to outbreaks of deadly diseases such as cholera and dysentery.
+And authorities warned that a lack of safe drinking water inside the city could lead to outbreaks of deadly diseases.2 teens shot at Greenville Co. park

 Vadym Vodostoyev, the boy’s father, said: “It just takes one second and you’re left with nothing.”